github/docs/content/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system.md

 - By executing `/<extraction-root>/codeql/codeql`, where `<extraction-root>` is the folder where you extracted the {% data variables.product.prodname_codeql_cli %} bundle.
 - By adding `/<extraction-root>/codeql` to your `PATH`, so that you can run the executable as just `codeql`.

+{% ifversion fpt or ghec or ghes > 3.7 or ghae > 3.7 %}
+{% note %}

+If you use the {% data variables.product.prodname_codeql_cli %} to analyze code written in Python, you must make sure that your CI system has Python 3 installed.

+{% endnote %}
+{% endif %}

 ## Testing the {% data variables.product.prodname_codeql_cli %} set up

 After you extract the {% data variables.product.prodname_codeql_cli %} bundle, you can run the following command to verify that the CLI is correctly set up to create and analyze databases.